jeah-z/Generative_Models_benchmark_gdb13/README.md

 - -i   name of the input file without '.csv'

-To count the atom number in the compounds of gdb13_split_0.csv.
+To count the atoms in the compounds of train.smi.
 ```
 python atom_counts.py -n 2 -i Dataset/train.smi
 ```
-After calculation, all the number of atoms in the compounds of input file will be saved into another file with a file suffix '_atom_counts.csv'.
+After calculation, all the total number of atoms in the compounds of input file will be saved into another file with a file suffix '_atom_counts.csv'.